Nova User Guide

 Writing Analysis

-Nova includes a deterministic writing analysis engine that runs entirely locally — no AI calls, no API costs.
-It provides real-time feedback on your writing quality directly in the editor.
-For a vault-wide view, see the Writing Dashboard.
+Nova includes a deterministic writing analysis engine that runs entirely locally — no AI calls, no API costs, no tokens burned.
+It powers the Writing panel metrics, the Writing Dashboard, and the Prose Linter review workflow.

 What It Analyzes

-Readability grade Flesch-Kincaid grade level with a plain-language label (e.g., "Grade 7 — easy to read")
+Readability grade Flesch-Kincaid grade level with a plain-language label, calculated from sentence length and syllable count

-Sentence length Highlights long sentences (25+ words) and very long sentences (40+ words) with color-coded underlines
+Sentence length Flags long sentences (default: 25+ words) and very long sentences (default: 40+ words)

-Weak intensifiers Flags words like "very," "really," "quite," "basically," "literally" that weaken writing
+Weak intensifiers Flags filler words like "very," "really," "basically," "actually," and "literally"

 The Writing Stats Panel